artempyanykh/marksman/README.md

 - ✅ Diagnostics for wiki-links.
 - ✅ Support multi-folder workspaces.
 - ✅ Custom parser for more fine-grained note structure.
 - 🗓 Code Lens with "# references" on headings.
 - ✅ Rename refactor.
 - 🗓 Add support for images (diagnostics, completion, goto).
 - 🗓 Add "check" command for standalone workspace checking.
 - 🗓 Add "build" command that rewrites all cross-references into proper relative markdown links for further embedding into a static site generator such as Jekyll or Hakyll.
 - 🗓 Support for Jupyter notebooks.

 ### Configuration

 See [Configuration](docs/configuration.md) docs for more details.

+### Wiki links

+Alongside regular markdown links, Marksman also supports wiki-style links, e.g. ``[[some-doc]]`` or ``[[#some-heading]]``.
+This is particularly convenient when working with a Zettelkasten-like repository of markdown notes, as it streamlines linking and cross-linking of notes.
+This is what tool like [Obsidian][obsidian] and [Emanote][emanote] use.

+By default Marksman uses a document **title's slug** when referencing a document, however there is an configuration setting to use a **file name** or a file path instead.
+This functionality is currently **experimental** and may change in future depending on user's feedback.
+See [Configuration](docs/configuration.md) for more details.

 ### Code actions